 As we already know about mobile applications, it’s time to check platforms for web browsers and desktops briefly.
 Long story short, this software is more complex as it should include all necessary features, not only the three mentioned above.
 Through online platforms, users can interact with banks while employees use managerial and analytical tools.

-While mobile solutions are usually designed for customers exclusively, advanced web/desktop platforms divide into two large groups.
-Of course, your staff can access all-in-one ERP through smartphones but these mobile apps come as a part of bigger platform-like systems.
+While mobile solutions for banking are usually designed for customers exclusively, advanced web/desktop platforms divide into two large groups.
+Of course, your staff can access all-in-one ERP through mobile phones but these mobile apps come as a part of bigger platform-like systems.
 Thus, let’s check how they differ.

 Systems for Internal Purposes